asrofindo/Node-Email-Scrapper/README.md

 ```sh
     $ node app
 ```

+#Controllers
+You can add email domain to catch in this file "\controllers\config.js", example: adding "@yahoo.com.sg"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.